gruntwork-io/docs/docs/2.0/docs/accountfactory/guides/delegated-repositories.md

 ### Step 5 - Merge the Baseline PR

-The new Baseline PR contains required infrastructure for your delegated repository to plan and apply infrastructure changes in AWS, as well as account baselines and account specific infrastructure such as a VPC if configured.
+The Baseline PR includes essential infrastructure for the delegated repository to manage infrastructure changes in AWS, along with account-specific infrastructure like VPCs if configured.

-Inspect the baseline PR and merge it into your main branch to continue creating the account.
+Inspect the Baseline PR and merge it into the main branch.
+This triggers:

-This will kick off the following steps:

-- Terragrunt will run the core (security, logs, shared) account baselines for the new account(s)
+- Terragrunt to apply core baselines (security, logs, shared) for the new account(s).
-- Terragrunt will apply baselines for your new account(s) and create the new requested infrastructure.
+- Baseline application for the new account(s), creating any requested infrastructure.
-- Pipelines will create a new repository for your new account(s).
-As part of this step pipelines will also:
+- Pipelines to create the new repository for the account(s), including:
-    - Set collaborators in the new repository from your configuration
+  - Configuring collaborators from your settings.
-    - Enable branch protection in the new repository.
-This step can fail if you are on a free (non paid) GitHub plan.
+  - Enabling branch protection (may fail on free GitHub plans).

-- Pipelines will create a pull request in this new repository with the base IaC and Pipelines workflows for your new account(s).
+  - Creating a Pull Request in the new repository with base IaC and Pipelines workflows.

-- Pipelines will create a pull request against your `infrastructure-live-access-control` repository containing IAM roles for your new repository.
+  - Creating a Pull Request in the `infrastructure-live-access-control` repository for IAM roles.

-On completion the workflow run will show the following summary, linking to both of the new Pull Requests.
+Upon completion, the workflow run will display a summary linking to the new Pull Requests.

 ![Screenshot of Create Delegated Repository Workflow Summary](/img/accountfactory/create-repository-summary.png)

-Until the Access Control Pull Request has been merged, the workflows in your new repository will not be able to make infrastructure changes, so it is important to merge this pull request first.
+Merge the Access Control PR before running workflows in the new repository.

 <PersistentCheckbox id="vending-delegated-repositories-5" label="Account Baselined and Repository Created" />

 ### Step 6 - Merge the Access Control PR

-Follow the link to the Access Control Pull Request and review the infrastructure changes in the PR.
-There are two new roles, `delegated-pipelines-apply-role` and `delegated-pipelines-plan-role` that grant permissions specifically for the new repository.
+Review the Access Control Pull Request, which adds two new roles: `delegated-pipelines-apply-role` and `delegated-pipelines-plan-role`.
+These roles grant the minimum permissions required to bootstrap the new repository.

-These base roles contain the minimum permissions required to merge and apply the bootstrap PR in your new repository.

-You can add additional permissions by adding to the [iam_policy](/reference/modules/terraform-aws-security/github-actions-iam-role/#iam_policy) block in each role.
+To add additional permissions, modify the [iam_policy](/reference/modules/terraform-aws-security/github-actions-iam-role/#iam_policy) block in each role.

-Managing these roles via the `infrastructure-live-access-control` repository allows your platform team to maintain full control over the specific change types that can occur in the delegated repository.
+Managing these roles through the `infrastructure-live-access-control` repository ensures your platform team retains control over changes in the delegated repository.

-Merge the PR and allow Pipelines to apply the terragrunt changes to create the roles in AWS.
+Merge the PR and allow Pipelines to apply the Terragrunt changes, creating the roles in AWS.

 <PersistentCheckbox id="vending-delegated-repositories-6" label="Access Control PR Merged and Roles Created" />